kittykatattack/ga/README.md

 And the coolest part?
-If you were alone on a desert island without only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of the GA.js you could recreate the entire history of 2D video games, from Spacewar to Flappy Bird.
+If you were alone on a desert island without only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of the GA.js you could recreate the entire history of 2D video games, from Spacewar! to Flappy Bird.

 Coming very soon...
 -------------------